revo23/Canary-Tokens-in-Bank-Website/README.md

 Current Phishtank detections does not appear high-fidelity as it merely uses the regex to match the bank name's string, which resulted in many entries that were not even related to the bank, let alone phishing.

 **Task**
-As the SOC Analyst on the frontlines doing phishing login page takedowns, I was the most familiar with the situation of a constant phishing domains and looked to reduce the impact of such actions by threat actors whilst enhancing detections.
+As the SOC Analyst on the frontlines doing phishing login page takedowns, I was the most familiar with the situation of phishing domains constantly being spun up and looked to reduce the impact of such actions by threat actors whilst enhancing detections.

 **Action**
 Did a Proof-of-concept (PoC) on a local machine by deploying an obfuscated 'Cloned website Canarytoken' within the JavaScript of copied website (via HTTrack - a website copier), to see where the attack originated from (source IP) and gain greater visibility into the attackers and any other possible accompanying phishing domains (from Virustotal > relations > passive DNS replication) that the same threat actor created - for proactive takedowns.